 Improving Health Infrastructure:

-This article discusses founders and CEOs with non-technical skills who are shaping the global landscape of tech startups.
+This article discusses founders and CEOs with non-technical skills who are shaping the global landscape of Innovation in health care.
 In this list of mostly non-healthcare startups, there is one profile on founder Stephanie Tilenius of Vida Health Inc., who comes from an economics and finance background.

 Though she had no formal tech or healthcare experience, Stephanie fought to build a health infrastructure in support of her father, who had 4 chronic health conditions.
 From this personal experience, Stephanie became motivated to provide patients suffering from chronic health issues with an on-demand, scalable digital therapeutic platform of expert health coaching and programs from providers and leading medical institutions.